Ascend/samples/CONTRIBUTING_EN.md

         1. The project directory has a **src** folder for storing the source code.
         2. The project directory has a readme file (in .md format).
-        3. The project directory has a **scripts** folder which contains the **testcase*.sh** entry script of your project.
-        4. The project directory has a **scripts** folder which contains the **host_version.conf** configuration file.
+        3. There is testcase*.sh in the st directory (sample function test script).

-   - After the PR is submitted, the pipe of checking the required items is triggered, which build your project by using the shell entry script (**scripts/testcase*.sh** in the project directory).
+   - After the PR is submitted, the access control pipeline will be automatically triggered, and the background will be compiled according to the use case entry shell (the testcase*.sh in the programming language folder under the st directory).
 Note the following points:

         1. The PR shall not contain the **rm** command.
         2. The PR shall not upload the original model and converted Da Vinci model.
         3. The PR shall not upload the test dataset and validation dataset.

-2. The **scripts/testcase*.sh** script must provide the following functions:
-    Inference and post-inference validation.
+2. The testcase*.sh in the corresponding programming language folder under the st directory should contain the function of reasoning and verifying the result of the reasoning.
+The specific definition is as follows:

     The inference phase shall include the following actions:
     - Download the test dataset and validation dataset.